inbloxme/keyless/README.md

 `const keyless = new inblox.Keyless(apiKey, apiSecret, infuraKey);`

+> Import wallet using Keystore JSON

+This method can be used to import a wallet information using the keystore json and password as parameters.

+`const wallet = inblox.importFromEncryptedJson(jsonData, password);`

+`jsonData` - The JSON data of the keystore file.
+`password` - The password of the keystore file.

+> Import wallet using Mnemonic phrase

+This method can be used to import a wallet information using the 12 word seed phrase.

+`const wallet = inblox.importFromMnemonic(mnemonic);`

+`mnemonic` - The 12 word seed phrase.

+> Import wallet using private key

+This method can be used to import a wallet information using the private key.

+`const wallet = inblox.importFromPrivateKey(privateKey);`

+`privateKey` - The private key of the wallet.

 > Get User

 This method can be used to sign a transaction using the user's private key.
 The transaction can be done using the provider as infura by inputting the infura key or the RPC URL.